kc9zda/cursors-level-editor/README.md

 #### Edit

 Click on the map, and the side panel should have all objects that are at the location of the click.
 Objects update upon changing fields.

+### Format Limitations

+#### eldit Format

+Currently, the field that tells the server what level to exit to is not yet implemented.

 ### Installation